Endangered Species Act of 1973: Accommodating other national priorities

 In this case, the critical habitat and its surrounds were entirely on public lands managed by the U.S. Bureau of Land Management.
 It thus fell to that agency, in consultation with the Fish and Wildlife Service, to make the final decisions about whether, where, and how the mine could proceed.

 The Bureau granted approval October 2024.
-The document entails 70 pages, and another webpage links to all the underlying reports and documents fulfilling the requirements of the National Environmental Policy Act.
+Numerous associated documents can be found on the agency's webpage for the Rhyolite Ridge Project, with all the underlying reports and documents fulfilling the requirements of the National Environmental Policy Act.
 The approval was preceded by a 2023 "Public Scoping Report" that was 15 pages, plus more than 100 pages of appendices.

 Ioneer also has a publicly accessible website, where it publishes all the documents preceding and related to the permit decision.
 One of the links goes to "Ioneer's Buckwheat Protection Plan Summary: Proposed Conservation Measures for Tiehm's Buckwheat and Critical Habitat."
 Another page on the website describes the company's past and future conservation efforts.
 Two botanists have been hired to work in the greenhouse to conduct research "to develop protection measures that will ensure the plant can thrive in natural conditions, including the extremes posed by climate change."